carlasophie/QDB_algorithms/README.md

 # Quantum Databases

 This repository provides the implementation of two operations to manipulate quantum databases.
 It specializes to databases with "quantum indexing" and "classical data".
+It will be made available under [https://github.com/carlasophie/Quantum_DB](https://github.com/carlasophie/Quantum_DB).

 Two implementations are provided:

+- `Python` implementation using [Qiskit](https://www.ibm.com/quantum/qiskit)
 - `C++` implementation using the [Intel Quantum Simulator](https://github.com/intel/intel-qs) (work in progress)
-- `Python` implementation using [Qiskit](https://www.ibm.com/quantum/qiskit)

 ## How to cite